Filmmaking and Animation in the Classroom: Discover how to create films and animation with your pupils

 We'll discover how film can be used to develop a range of abilities - decoding, inference and analysis - as well as expanding creativity and improving vocabulary.

-Launching on 12 June 2017, this four week course will explore a range of strategies and frameworks that you can use to engage and inspire young people when teaching literacy, and improve their progress and levels of attainment in both reading and writing.
+Beginning on 5 Feb 2018, this four week course will explore a range of strategies and frameworks that you can use to engage and inspire young people when teaching literacy, and improve their progress and levels of attainment in both reading and writing.

 You'll have the opportunity to share best practice, download classroom-ready resources - including how-to guides, activities and worksheets - and access an exclusive playlist of short films and clips to use in school.